Paitesanshi/Paitesanshi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year PhD student at the Gaoling School of Artificial Intelligence, Renmin University of China, under the supervision of [Prof. Xu Chen](https://scholar.google.com/citations?hl=zh-CN&user=loPoqy0AAAAJ).
+I am a fourth-year PhD student at the Gaoling School of Artificial Intelligence, Renmin University of China, under the supervision of [Prof. Xu Chen](https://scholar.google.com/citations?hl=zh-CN&user=loPoqy0AAAAJ).
 I hold a bachelor’s degree in Software Engineering from Beijing Jiaotong University.
 My research interests lie in recommendation systems and LLM-based Agents, with a particular focus on the role-playing, simulation and human-like behaviors of Agents.

 # News
 - *2025.05*: We release [YuLan-OneSim(玉兰-万象)](https://github.com/RUC-GSAI/YuLan-OneSim), a code-free social simulation platform with AI social researcher, supporting large-scale simulations up to 100,000 LLM-based agents.
-- *2025.05*: One paper is accepted by main conference of **ACL**.
+- *2025.05*: One paper is accepted by main conference of **ACL (Oral, top 8%)** .
 - *2025.01*: One paper is accepted by main conference of **NAACL**.
 - *2024.12*: One paper is accepted by **TOIS**.
 - *2024.03*: Our survey about LLM-based agent is accepted by **FCS**.
-- *2024.02*: One paper is accepted by **WWW 2024**.
+- *2024.02*: One paper is accepted by **WWW**.
-- *2023.12*: One paper is accepted by **AAAI 2024**.
+- *2023.12*: One paper is accepted by **AAAI (Oral, top 5%)**.

 # Publications

 ## Published Papers

-- ``ACL 2025`` - [Investigating and Extending Homans’ Social Exchange Theory with Large Language Model based Agents](https://arxiv.org/abs/2502.12450), **Lei Wang**, Zheqing Zhang, Xu Chen
+- ``ACL 2025 (Oral)`` - [Investigating and Extending Homans’ Social Exchange Theory with Large Language Model based Agents](https://arxiv.org/abs/2502.12450), **Lei Wang**, Zheqing Zhang, Xu Chen

 - ``NAACL 2025`` [CharacterBox: Evaluating the Role-Playing Capabilities of LLMs in Text-Based Virtual Worlds](https://aclanthology.org/2025.naacl-long.323/), **Lei Wang**, Jianxun Lian, Yi Huang, Yanqi Dai, Haoxuan Li, Xu Chen, Xing Xie, Ji-Rong Wen